Rahix/eagre-asn1/README.md

 eagre-asn1
 ==========

-eagre-asn1 is a asn1 library for [Rust](https://www.rust-lang.org/).
+eagre-asn1 is an asn1 library for [Rust](https://www.rust-lang.org/).

 It makes heavy use of macros to make the interface easy to use.